Olumarshal/Blogging-api/README.md

 ---

 ## Requirements
-1. Users should have a first_name, last_name, email, password, (you can add other attributes you want to store about the user)
+1. Users should have a first_name, last_name, email, password
 2. A user should be able to sign up and sign in into the blog app
 3. Implement JWT authentication strategy and expire the token after 1 hour
 4. A blog can be in two states; draft and published